This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The jaded, or perhaps just the well-traveled, perspective.

 When we started our road trip last year, I was taken aback by the number of people who said Karijini National Park was their favourite place in Australia.
-I had to Google to see where this place was that was preferred over much-lauded favourites such as The Great Barrier Reef, Uluru, Kakadu, and the Great Ocean Road.
+The park is located in the Hamersley Range in the Pilbara region of Western Australia.

 “I’ve never seen anything like it,” my sister told me.
 “It’s just so beautiful.
 The colours of rock are just amazing.”

 Karijini became the thing that most excited me about this trip; because it was the unknown.
 The thing that would blow apart the perception that I’d already seen it all.
 I couldn’t even begin to imagine what treasures lay in store for us.

 From our experience, everyone who visits has an incredible time and is amazed by the landscape and nature.
 No one leaves disappointed, so yes, it’s absolutely worth visiting!

 If you’re thinking Karijini sounds awesome and you’d like to add a visit to your Western Australia iterinary, then read on to learn about the best attractions in Karijini National Park!

 Hamersley Gorge was one of our favourite spots in Karijini, located on the northwest side of Karijini National Park.